-Neighborhood Unitarian Universalist Church is seeking an Assistant Minister of Congregational Life to join its team.
+Neighborhood Unitarian Universalist Church is seeking a Director of Congregational Life to join our team.

 Reports to: Senior Minister

-Ministry Team Coordination: Small Group Ministry Facilitators, Membership Committee, Welcoming Committee, Hospitality Teams (ushers, greeters, coffee servers), Spirit in Practice, Pastoral Care Team, Accessibility in Ministry (AIM) program
+Ministry Team Coordination: Stewardship Team, Small Group Ministry Facilitators, Membership Committee, Welcoming Committee, Hospitality Teams (ushers, greeters, coffee servers), Accessibility in Ministry (AIM) program, Neighborhood People of Color